A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Kinematic vehicle model and problem formulations

-In particular, the final state is $\bar z(s_G)= ^T$. \end{lemma} \begin{proof} See Appendix A. \end{proof} Note that the actual state $x(\cdot)$ and steering angle $\alpha(\cdot)$ paths of the system~\eqref{j1:driftless_system} are fully distance-reversed and it is only the path of the steering angle velocity $\omega(\cdot)$ that changes sign.
+A feasible path $(z(s),u_p(s))$, $s\in[0,s_G]$ to~\eqref{j1:driftless_system} that moves the system from an initial state $z(0)$ to a final state $z(s_G)$, is possible to reverse in distance and revisit the exact same points in $x$ and $\alpha$ by a simple transformation of the control signals.
+The result is formalized in Lemma~\ref{j1:L1} which is provided in Appendix A. Note that the actual state $x(\cdot)$ and steering angle $\alpha(\cdot)$ paths of the system~\eqref{j1:driftless_system} are fully distance-reversed and it is only the path of the steering angle rate $\omega(\cdot)$ that changes sign.
 Moreover, if $\omega(0)$ and $\omega(s_G)$ are equal to zero, the initial and final state constraints coincide.
 The practical interpretation of the result in Lemma~\ref{j1:L1} is that any path taken by the G2T with a car-like tractor~\eqref{j1:eq:time_scaling} with $|\alpha(\cdot)|\leq \alpha_{\text{max}}$ is feasible to follow in the reversed direction.
 Now, define the reverse optimal path planning problem to~\eqref{j1:eq:MotionPlanningOCP} as